kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 This feature involves changes to the kubelet, and APIServer.
 But they are not strongly coupled.

-an n-3 kubelet will not able to fail the mis-scheduled pods.
-User can still manually delete the pods.
-Otherwise it should be fine. an new kubelt can also work with old APIServer.
-Although this should not happen.
+An n-3 kubelet will not able to fail the mis-scheduled pods.
+The mis-scheduled pods will stuck at ContainerCreating status.
+If the kubelet is upgraded afterwards, it will properly fail those pods.
+User can also manually delete the pods if they don't want to upgrade kubelet soon.
+If user does not actually update the PV nodeAffinity, there will be no such mis-scheduled pods and everything should be fine.

 kube-scheduler is not directly affected.
 It just read the latest PV nodeAffinity for scheduling decision regardless of whether it's being updated or not.